alexandradecarvalho/web-technologies-intro/responsive-web-design/responsive-web-design.md

 "em" is meant to express the leter m pronunciation.
 This letter was used to establish the size of a font because it is the largest letter.

+#### 5. Fluid images

+Images, and other media, when its `max-width` is set to 100, will automatically scale up to 100% of their context element.
+Then, using CSS specificity can help define different sizes for specific elements.
+Sometimes, the `max-width` not go beyond its original size, which affect rendering.

+#### 6. Serving different images for different screen sizes

+Most of the time, stored images are be much bigger than they need to, wasting a lot of space.
+The "Adaptive Images" automatically creates, at defined size breakpoints, a resized version of the images based on their full size.
+This solution requires Apache 2, PHP 5.x, and GD Lib.
+With this solution, it is advisable to separate background images (and others that shouldn't be resized) from the rest of the images, usually in another folder called "assets".